Zomuro/Siegfried-Siege/README.md

 # Siegfried Siege

 ### Summary
 Many fortresses have fallen to **Siegfried**, whose experiences have taught him how to efficiently shatter and build fortifications.
-Under his command, pawns will destroy buildings twice as fast while constructing them 30% faster.
-But beware!
-In the thick of combat, their need for food is doubled.
+Under his command, pawns will destroy buildings twice as fast while constructing them 30% faster by default.
+And in the thick of combat, their need for food is only 80% of normal.

 Otherwise, his tales will reflect the unpredictability of war.